jaymeh/craft-currently-reading-widget/README.md

 ## License

-This plugin is licensed under the MIT License.
+This plugin is licensed under the Craft License.